microsoft/fluentui/packages/react-components/react-breadcrumb-preview/docs/Spec.md

 For Menu `@fluentui/react-menu` component should be used.

 `maxDisplayedItems` and `overflowIndex` are part of `partitionBreadcrumbItems` which is helper in Breadcrumb utils.
-For non-clickable items tooltip is shown instead of overflow menu.

 #### Truncate long names: